 - selection of a course and direction that fits your unique competencies, differentiates your company and leads to profitable growth,

 - highly focused action on a few strategic objectives in support of that course and direction.

-Take a Look at What You'll Discover during This Hard-Hitting, One-Day Seminar
+Take a Look at What You'll Discover during This Hard-Hitting, Two-Day Seminar

-Take a Look at What You'll Discover during This Hard-Hitting, One-Day Seminar
+Take a Look at What You'll Discover during This Hard-Hitting, Two-Day Seminar

 Why Most Companies Fail at Strategic Planning